LCOGT/lcogtsnpipe/README.md

       ```
       socat TCP-LISTEN:6000,reuseaddr,fork UNIX-CONNECT:/tmp/.X11-unix/X0
       ```
       This will block the current terminal.

+      (Linux Wayland and X11)
       Open a new terminal/tab and run
       ```
       docker run --rm -it -e DISPLAY=${LCOSNDISPLAY:-host.docker.internal:0} lcogtsnpipe /bin/bash
       xeyes
       ```
       If a window appears, your computer is configured correctly. `exit` the container.

-      (Linux Wayland) If you see an error `can't connect to host.docker.internal:0` then `exit` the containter.
+      If you see an error `can't connect to host.docker.internal:0` then `exit` the containter.
       Run the following commands-
       ```
       export LCOSNDISPLAY=`ifconfig docker0 | grep 'inet ' | cut -d: -f2 | awk '{print $2}'`:0